 On this day I tapped the dad on the shoulder and said, “Hey.”
 He barely looked at me and grunted.
 A few minutes later he turned to me and started badmouthing Damon under the guise of “coaching.”
 The smirk on his face betrayed his real meaning.
 While his son strutted and taunted on the court, I decided to return (grand)parental fire (because I am such a calm and gracious guy).
 I commented on his son’s “attitude” on the court.

 So it was ON.
 This dad is a big guy, and he thought (I assume) that if he abruptly moved closer to me while spewing, I would be intimidated.
-He didn’t know that I am both two old and two young to be intimidated.
+He didn’t know that I am both too old and too young to be intimidated.
 After a heated exchange of words, I eventually walked out of the gym.

 When I came back with a calmer demeanor, the dad just started talking smack every time his son came up with a good play or Damon missed a shot.
 I was sitting behind and away from said dad, so he had to turn around to keep making his comments.
 I finally asked him to stop talking to me.
 He asserted his right to say whatever he wanted to.
 My loving wife encouraged me several times to not engage him at all.